-The gl.uniform4fv() function copies four floating-point values from pixelColor to the mPixelColor, or the uPixelColor, in the simple_fs.glsl fragment shader.
+The gl.uniform4fv() function copies four floating-point values from the pixelColor float array to the WebGL location referenced by mPixelColor, or the uPixelColor in the simple_fs.glsl fragment shader.

 Drawing with the New Shader

 To test simple_fs.glsl, modify the core.js module to use the parametrized color when drawing with the new shader.